JSorngard/zalgo_codec/codec/README.md

 ## Experiment with the codec

-The crate also contains a small program that lets you test the codec by encoding/decoding text and files.
+The crate contains a small program that lets you test the codec by encoding/decoding text and files.
 if you want to install it from crates.io you can do so with `cargo install zalgo-codec --features binary`.
 You can also optionally enable the `gui` feature to give the program a GUI mode.